IamMrandrew/aimimi/client/README.md

 ## Overviews

-Aimimi was bootstrapped with [React.js](https://github.com/facebook/create-react-app), a JavaScript library that aims to simplify development of visual interfaces.
+Aimimi was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), a JavaScript library that aims to simplify development of visual interfaces.

 ## Getting Started